 If you live in the southeastern United States, you know that the fluctuating hot and cold temperatures can wear on your home over time.
 Especially in Georgia, yearly temperatures can range from 95 degrees and humid in the summer to below freezing for most of the winter.
 These temperature changes impact the longevity of your roof.
 The high moisture levels and dramatically hot or cold weather weaken the seals between your shingles.
 This can cause roofing materials to break down quicker.
 This means your roof lifespan can be 5-10 years shorter than in other parts of the country.
 So, for a roof in Georgia, you can expect a new roof with architectural asphalt shingles to last 15-25 years.

 Roof maintenance is a vital part of increasing the lifespan of your roof.
 Without annual maintenance, especially in the fall and spring during the biggest temperature fluctuations, the durability of your asphalt shingles will weaken.
 After all, a routine maintenance check will catch early signs of an issue like curling shingles, pooling water, or corrupted seals.
 If these problems go unnoticed, they are likely to escalate into a larger issue down the road, shortening the lifespan of your roof.
-With annual roof maintenance, especially after your roof hits the 10-year mark, you can increase the life of your roof by 5-10 years.
+With annual roof maintenance handled by the Atlanta experts, especially after your roof hits the 10-year mark, you can increase the life of your roof by 5-10 years.

 How Long Does a Roof Last in Georgia?